 \section{Curve configurations for mod 2 homologous curves}

 In this section we will provide one of the main tools for dealing with Case 3 of the proof of Theorem~\ref{main:pa}, as outlined in Section~\ref{sec:int}.
-Specifically, we give a classification of all triples of curves $\{c, f(c),f^2(c)\}$ in $S_g$ where $i(c,f(c))=i(f(c),f^2(c)) \leq 2$ and $i(c,f^2(c)) \leq 2$ and where all three curves are homologous mod 2.
-As mentioned, we will actually classify a larger set of triples of curves with the property that any triple of curves $\{c, f(c),f^2(c)\}$ as above will necessarily lie on this longer list.
+Specifically, we produce a list of configurations of curves $(\ga,\de,\ep)$.
+This list contains all triples of curves $(c, f(c),f^2(c))$ in $S_g$ where $i(c,f(c))=i(f(c),f^2(c)) \leq 2$ and $i(c,f^2(c)) \leq 2$ and where all three curves are homologous mod 2.

 In the remainder of this section (and this section only) we will use the word ``curve'' to mean a simple closed curve, as opposed to a homotopy class of curves.
 To emphasize this point, we will use Greek letters to denote curves in this section.
 For a surface $S$ and a curve $\alpha$ we will write $S \cut \alpha$ for the surface obtained from $S$ by cutting along $\alpha$.